The Value Of The One Page Strategic Plan.

 ONE PAGE STRATEGIC PLAN: INTERNAL RESOURCES (EQUIPMENT, HIRING, PARTNERSHIPS)

-Building a business usually involves growth within the business.
-Whether that is hiring a new person to tackle key responsibilities, investing in some new equipment & technologies, or finding a 3rd party business partnership that will add value to your clients’ lives.
+Building a business usually involves growth within the company.
+Whether that is hiring a new person to tackle critical responsibilities, investing in some new equipment & technologies, or finding a 3rd party business partnership that will add value to your clients’ lives.

-Regardless of your business needs, it is important to document these items on your one-page strategic plan.
-Even going as far as creating a schedule for acquiring these key resources.
+Regardless of your business needs, it is essential to document these items on your one-page strategic plan.
+Go as far as creating a schedule for acquiring these vital resources.

 ONE PAGE STRATEGIC PLAN: KEY SOURCES OF REVENUE (PRODUCTS/SERVICES TO SELL)